mylovemyon/TryHackMe/Rooms/John The Ripper.md

 A little bit of history, the NT designation for Windows products originally meant "New Technology", and was used- starting with Windows NT, to denote products that were not built up from the MS-DOS Operating System.
 Eventually, the "NT" line became the standard Operating System type to be released by Microsoft and the name was dropped, but it still lives on in the names of some Microsoft technologies.
 You can acquire NTHash/NTLM hashes by dumping the SAM database on a Windows machine, by using a tool like Mimikatz or from the Active Directory database: NTDS.dit.
 You may not have to crack the hash to continue privilege escalation- as you can often conduct a "pass the hash" attack instead, but sometimes hash cracking is a viable option if there is a weak password policy.

+### Practical
+Now that you know the theory behind it, see if you can use the techniques we practiced in the last task, and the knowledge of what type of hash this is to crack the ntlm.txt file!

 ----------------------------------------Answer the questions below----------------------------------------
 What is the cracked value of this password?
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/John%20The%20Ripper_2.png" width="50%" height="50%">